kurt-krueckeberg/d-docs/notes/on_iterators.md

 iterator, you simply assign iter to another variable.
 Finally, to determine when the range of values has been exhausted, you compare the iterator to an end-of-the-range iterator kept separately.
 Unlike the GoF iterator, a C++ iterator does not know when it has exhausted the range, just as a pointer traversing an array has no knowledge of the extent of the array.

-Bidirectional iterators also define \--iter allowing you to move one position to the left, and random access iterators define addition of an integer (e.g., iter = iter + 5), indexed access (e.g., iter[^5]), and distance between iterators (e.g., int to\_go = end - iter).
+Bidirectional iterators also define `--iter` allowing you to move one position to the left, and random access iterators define addition of an integer (e.g., `iter = iter + 5`), indexed access (e.g., `iter[5]`), and distance between iterators (e.g., `int to\_go = end - iter`).
 Thanks to this setup, built-in pointers enjoyed random access iterator status&mdash;the most powerful of all&mdash;by default, without having to do anything.
 If you were a pointer, you were born into RandomAccessIterator royalty.

 All of the above primitives take constant time.
-It would be possible to make iter += n work with a non-random iterator by evaluating ++iter n times, but that would take *O*(*n*) time, which in turn would wreak havoc with algorithms that rely on iter += n as a constant-time primitive.
+It would be possible to make `iter += n` work with a non-random iterator by evaluating `++iter` n times, but that would take *O*(*n*) time, which in turn would wreak havoc with algorithms that rely on iter += n as a constant-time primitive.

 STL\'s adoption of pointer-like syntax and semantics, as opposed to the traditional approach using named interface functions, was a brilliant strategic move helping rapid adoption of the library.
 STL algorithms